 Inspiration of Jekka’s Herb Garden

-Jekka’s Herb Garden will also allow us to preserve several of the species and varieties of herb that we are sadly becoming one of the few and remaining nurseries to propagate and grow.
-It will also act as a living herb seed bank to enable us to collect and harvest seeds that are becoming increasingly difficult to source.
+Jekka’s Herb Garden allows us to preserve several of the species and varieties of herb that we are sadly becoming one of the few and remaining nurseries to propagate and grow.
+It also acts as a living herb seed bank to enable us to collect and harvest seeds that are becoming increasingly difficult to source.

-Finally, and probably most significantly, Jekka wishes to inspire and educate people to grow herbs and Jekka’s Herb Garden, complemented by Jekka's Herbetum, will be the perfect place to do that.
+Finally, and probably most significantly, Jekka wishes to inspire and educate people to grow herbs and Jekka’s Herb Garden, complemented by Jekka's Herbetum, is the perfect place to do that.
 At Jekka’s we believe everyone should grow herbs whether on a window sill, balcony, allotment or in a small (or large) garden.
-In order to help you start or continue growing herbs Jekka has designed her new Jekka’s Herb Garden with several self contained small herb gardens that visitors can ‘take home’ with them and reproduce in their own space.
+In order to help you start or continue growing herbs Jekka has designed her Jekka’s Herb Garden with several self contained small herb gardens, or herb petals, that visitors can ‘take home’ with them and reproduce in their own space.
 Whether you wish to grow medicinal herbs or have a shady spot, Jekka’s Herb Garden will be an inspiration for you.

 Sustainable & organic herb gardening

 It is important that herbs in a herb garden, or any garden for that matter, are grown following organic and sustainable practices.
 This includes using organic feeds and no harmful pesticides as well as peat free compost and substrates.
 At Jekka’s we always recommend an environmentally friendly solution.

 Sustainably grown herbs are not only great tasting, healthy culinary herbs but also support a remarkable biodiversity that includes important pollinators.
 In turn, these pollinators are vital in making sustainable environments.